Collecting for murder... Dorothy's ruby slippers arrive.

 Angela Landsbury - Murder She Wrote

-Kron's work is in the permanent collections of the Museum of the City of New York and the Library of Performing Arts at Lincoln Center.
+His work is now part of the permanent collections at the Museum of the City of New York and the Library of Performing Arts at Lincoln Center.

-My second doll is of course the fabulous Carol Channing dressed as the character Dolly Levi from "Hello Dolly".
-Before I acquired "The girls" they had been on display at the 50-Year Salute to American Theater Wing and It's Tony awards exhibit in New York 1989.
+My second doll is, of course, the fabulous Carol Channing as Dolly Levi in Hello, Dolly!
+Before "the girls" came to live with me, they were part of the 50-Year Salute to the American Theatre Wing and Its Tony Awards exhibit in New York, 1989.

 Ron Kron; Seen here with a few of his one of a kind dolls, Marlene Dietrich to the left and Liza Minnelli in the background right.
 He passed away in 1994.